aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Fixed
      - True if the simulation used a fixed depth.

-   * - Gain
-     - The total gain of the simulation.

-   * - ReadNoise
+   * - Camera
-     - The read noise of the simulation.
+     - The camera model used for the simulation.

    * - B
      - The background number of photons.

-   * - b\ :sup:`2`
+   * - Noise
      - The noise per pixel.
 This is a combination of the read noise and the background number of photons.

    * - SNR